-One of the potential downsides of downloading all the best hiking apps is the high likelihood of discovering trails all over the world you long to visit.
-The good news is that there are now plenty of great ways to get around without breaking the bank.
+One of the potential downsides of downloading all the hiking apps is the high likelihood of discovering trails all over the world you long to visit.
+The good news is that there are plenty of great ways to get around without breaking the bank.

 Discount travel hacks are kind of our jam, which is why we’ve got a whole guide on how to find cheap flights using flight search engines, travel alert sites, and more.
 If you’d rather hit the road instead, then make sure you check out our tips for how to rent a cheap RV.